Natthaphat-s63/Somsri-Restaurant/README.md

 https://zetcode.com/db/mysqlc/
 - We use json-c because we use JSON format for sending/recieve the datas through mqtt broker from user to restaurant. https://github.com/json-c/json-c
+- We use pthread.h for multithread to perform parallel task along with main task.

 *GUI*